 N.B.
-This book is currently in the editing and cover design stages and will be published soon.
+This book is currently in the cover design stages and will be published soon.

 Introduction (From the book)

 This is a book I have been thinking of writing for several years.
 Unforeseen circumstances, which I shall talk about later, have held it up until now.

 I have always been naturally drawn to resistance training.
 I first started lifting weights properly, barbells and dumbbells, in high school.
 As a young man I was totally dedicated to bodybuilding.
 I was a member of the National Amateur Bodybuilders Association (NABBA).